joncox123/GhostBusterPlus/README.md

 ### NEW: The program has been completely rewritten in version 0.2 to use an entirely new approach!

+## There is a bug in 0.3 that causes the refresh to not activate on startup.
+This will be addressed soon in version 0.4

 ![logo](https://github.com/user-attachments/assets/def07e61-7fb3-45f7-be4b-e5d81a81018c)

 ## Features (Version 0.3)